 To get started with the Coinbase Wallet mobile app, you can create a new self-custody wallet or import an existing wallet.
-To import an existing wallet, you’ll need the 12-word recovery phrase (also known as a seed phrase) from your current wallet provider.
+The Coinbase Wallet mobile app is available in the App Store for iPhone or in the Google Play Store for Android.

 To create a new wallet: